-Shingles can be a very serious concern for all adults and especially those over 60 or with existing medical conditions.
-What kind of risk does it pose?
-According to the CDC, 1 in 3 people will develop shingles in their lifetime and approximately half of these cases occur in patients over 60.
 With the older population at such a high risk and those who may already be experiencing health issues, it is vital for caregivers to know how to care for a patient with shingles and to be aware of complications that can arise.

 Cause and Symptoms

-Shingles is caused by a reactivation of the herpes zoster virus, which is the same virus that causes the chicken pox.
+Shingles is caused by a reactivation of the herpes zoster virus, which is the same virus that causes chicken pox.
 It manifests itself in the form of a painful skin rash that can last up to four weeks.
 The pain can be described as aching, burning and even stabbing.
-This can be very debilitating and affect quality of life to the point of :
+This can be very debilitating and affect the quality of life to the point of :

 - Depression